Now Open to the Public!

 In 2016, the schoolhouse was turned over to the Fallbrook Historical Society, and on September 17, 2016, following the completion of $35,000 in renovations, the Reche Schoolhouse celebrated a grand re-opening.
-The Historical Society continues to hold events and offers occasional educational tours of the schoolhouse, or by appointment.
+The Historical Society continues to hold events and offers occasional educational tours of the schoolhouse, and now, open to the public regularly on the 2nd Saturday of each month.
 This facility is also available for community and private events on a rental basis.

 The Reche Schoolhouse is one of the oldest buildings in Fallbrook and the first school ever built in the community.
 From the wooden floors, to the chalkboards on the wall, visitors get a taste of how education in Fallbrook got started.